 I am a PhD student in Electrical Engineering at Stanford University [since September 2017] and am grateful to have been supported by a Stanford Graduate Fellowship [2017-2020].

+I am advised by Tsachy (Itschak) Weissman and Greg Valiant, and have also had the singular pleasure of working with Mary Wootters.
 Before this, I received a B. Tech in EE from IIT-Bombay [also in 2017].

 Finding Planted Cliques in Sublinear Time [arxiv]

 Concentration Inequalities for the Empirical Distribution of Discrete Distributions : Beyond the Method of Types [arxiv] [Information and Inference]

 Jay Mardia, Jiantao Jiao, Ervin Tánczos, Robert D. Nowak, Tsachy Weissman

 Repairing Multiple Failures for Scalar MDS Codes [arxiv] [IEEE Transactions on Information Theory] (Part of a line of work excellently presented in this [talk] by Mary Wootters)